[nginx] Explaining how to view, configure, and locate access logs

 HTTP/1.1"

-This means that a "GET" (display) request for "FAQ.html" has been received using "HTTP/1.1"
+This means that a "GET" (display) request for "FAQ.html" was received via "HTTP/1.1"

-$status "Status code" 200 (success)
+$status "Status Code" 200 (success)

-$body_bytes_sent "Number of bytes sent to client" 34 (bytes) FAQ.html etc.
+$body_bytes_sent "Bytes sent to client" 34 (bytes) FAQ.html etc.

 "$http_referer" "Referrer"